valencia21/valencia21.github.io/_posts/2020-06-14-summarizing-japans-coronavirus-strategy-response-result.markdown

 {:refdef: style="text-align: center;"}
 ![New York County Mobility](https://raw.githubusercontent.com/valencia21/valencia21.github.io/master/_site/assets/img/New York County Mobility.png){: style="text-align:center"}
 {: refdef}

+This suggests that public transport and offices are still being used frequently without too much of an effect on spread.

 ### Continued use of places that didn’t meet the 3Cs.